 Could not resist re-ordering the dessert even after this wholesome meal.
 This is a must have dessert and ITC Kebabs and Kurries prides itself with this dessert that obviously sells like air-conditioners in summer.

 Thanks to Arundhati Ghosh for making the evening a pleasant experience with opulence and grace.

-Jackfruit is known as the wonder fruit because of it's numerous uses and benefits.
+Jackfruit is known as the wonder fruit because of it’s numerous uses and benefits.
 Jackfruit was once, the staple food of Coorg, when paddy was not sufficient for consumption.
 Jackfruit trees are commonly seen in Coorg, to provide shade to cardamom or black pepper.
 The coffee plantations, bordering forest areas face the problem of elephant menace due to their fondness for the fruit.
 In order to avoid the menace of animals, many farmers started removing immature fruits and throwing them, leading to wastage.
 Due to this, the department of agriculture in Bangalore has initiated ‘Jackruit Mela’ to bring together all the farmers and build awareness.